zorkow/empower25/slides.md

 Everything we will do today is web based

 * Introduction to SVG
-* Why SVG for Accessibility
+* SVG for Accessibility
+* The challenge of STEM
+* SVG as a solution for many problems
 * Examples